akseong/website/content/post/2020-12-28-making-this-website-1-preliminaries/index.en.markdown

 This is less a guide I wrote and more a mixture of guides/info from different sources (mostly by Alison Hill and Yihui Xie) annotated with my observations as __a first-time user__.
 If you want a more streamlined guide, [Alison Hill's 2019 slides on starting a website with __blogdown__ and Hugo](https://arm.rbind.io/slides/blogdown.html) are the bees' knees, though not specific to the Academic Theme.

-A few reasons you might want to use these guides anyways: it's the most recent as of this writing :sunglasses:, I'll detail some tricks / workarounds / failures, and I borrow <span style='color: MediumOrchid;'>heavily</span> from Alison Hill's guide anyways.
+A few reasons you might want to use these guides anyways: it's the most recent as of this writing :sunglasses:, I'll detail some tricks / workarounds / failures, and I borrow <hlt> heavily </hlt> from Alison Hill's guide anyways.

 <div class=fyi>
 Regarding recentness: it's actually a little important if using Academic Theme for Hugo --- it seems to have had a breaking update last year (2019).